JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Enable hot reload / continuous mode

-Instead of manually compiling and executing your project every time the changes are made, configure the continuous compilation mode.
+Configure the _continuous_ compilation mode, instead of manually compiling and executing your project every time the changes are made.
 Make sure to stop all running development server instances before proceeding.

 1. Edit a run configuration that IntelliJ IDEA automatically generates after running the Gradle `run` task for the first time:

    ![Edit a run configuration](edit-configurations.png){width=700}

-2. In the **Run/Debug Configurations** dialog, add the `--continuous` flag to the arguments for the run configuration:
+2. In the **Run/Debug Configurations** dialog, add the `--continuous` option to the arguments for the run configuration:

    ![Enable continuous mode](continuous-mode.png){width=700}